 Developmental change - Any organizational change that upgrades and improves on previously established strategies, processes, and procedures.

-Transformational change - Change that entirely and redesign the culture core values and operations.
+Transformational change - Change that entirely and redesign the culture's core values and operations.

 It composes the organizational transformations of various interdependent organizational change projects.
 Managing such transformations within the organization is difficult to achieve.